It’s not difficult to open a bank account in Bolivia if you have proof of residency

 How we help you open a bank account:

 • We’ll discuss with you the type of account you hope to open.
 We’ll describe the types of bank accounts available in Bolivia, the services local and national banks offer, and the basic requirements and documentation Bolivian banks will ask of you.

 • We’ll accompany you to 1-3 banks after we’ve determined what type of account you plan to open and what services you think you’ll need.
 We’ll assist you by translating any questions you have and their responses until you’ve become fully informed.

-• Once your account has been opened, you will be issued an ATM card.
-When your ATM card is ready to be picked up, we'll accompany you once again to the bank to pick it up and activate it.
+• Once your account has been opened you will be issued an ATM card.
+When your ATM card is ready, we'll help you activate it.

-• We’ll conclude our service by ensuring the bank provides you a list of locations of all their bank branches and automated tellers.
+• We’ll conclude our service by ensuring the bank provides you a list of bank branches and automated tellers.